Harvey Weinstein Seeking Dismissal Of Top Rape Charge

 “It is Mr. Weinstein’s belief that these e-mails are material and exculpatory and the failure of the district attorney to provide this evidence to the grand jury warrants a dismissal of the indictment.”

-When asked by reporters to comment, ABC News states that D.A.
-Vance declined to speak on the matter.
+When asked by reporters to comment, ABC News states that District Attorney Vance declined to speak on the matter.

 Records indicate that defense attorneys intend on urging the Manhattan criminal court judge to dismiss the top charge against Weinstein under the basis of ill followed court rules.
-They will argue that Manhattan District Attorney Cyrus Vance Jr. did not follow rules which stated prosecutors are required to bring potentially exculpatory information to the grand jury before an indictment is voted on, and are claiming this was not done with the alleged emails which they now wish to submit.
+They will argue that Manhattan District Attorney Cyrus Vance, Jr. did not follow rules which stated prosecutors are required to bring potentially exculpatory information to the grand jury before an indictment is voted on, and are claiming this was not done with the alleged emails, which they now wish to submit.

 Attorneys say that these emails between Weinstein and the unnamed woman were sent and received via Weinstein’s official company email account.
 After Weinstein was fired, his attorneys allegedly discovered these emails.
-They were unable to use them at the time due to a bankruptcy judge overseeing the dissolution of The Weinstein Company who issued a protective order.
+They were unable to use them at the time due to a bankruptcy judge overseeing the dissolution of The Weinstein Company, who issued a protective order.
 The protective order banned Weinstein’s attorneys from disseminating the emails.